bloominstituteoftechnology/Data-Structures/Data_Structures_Questions.md

 ## Linked List

-1. What is the runtime complexity of `add_to_tail`?
+1. What is the runtime complexity of `add_to_tail`? -- constant

     a.
 What if our list implementation didn't have a reference to the tail of the list in its constructor?
-What would be the runtime of the `add_to_tail` method?
+What would be the runtime of the `add_to_tail` method? -- linear

-2. What is the runtime complexity of `remove_head`?
+2. What is the runtime complexity of `remove_head`? -- constant

-3. What is the runtime complexity of `contains`?
+3. What is the runtime complexity of `contains`? -- linear

-4. What is the runtime complexity of `get_max`?
+4. What is the runtime complexity of `get_max`? -- linear

 ## Queue

-1. What is the runtime complexity of `enqueue`?
+1. What is the runtime complexity of `enqueue`? -- constant

-2. What is the runtime complexity of `dequeue`?
+2. What is the runtime complexity of `dequeue`? -- constant

-3. What is the runtime complexity of `len`?
+3. What is the runtime complexity of `len`? -- constant

 ## Binary Search Tree

-1. What is the runtime complexity of `insert`?
+1. What is the runtime complexity of `insert`? -- logarithmic

-2. What is the runtime complexity of `contains`?
+2. What is the runtime complexity of `contains`? -- logarithmic

-3. What is the runtime complexity of `get_max`?
+3. What is the runtime complexity of `get_max`? -- linear

 ## Heap

-1. What is the runtime complexity of `_bubble_up`?
+1. What is the runtime complexity of `_bubble_up`? -- linear

-2. What is the runtime complexity of `_sift_down`?
+2. What is the runtime complexity of `_sift_down`? -- linear

-3. What is the runtime complexity of `insert`?
+3. What is the runtime complexity of `insert`? -- linear

-4. What is the runtime complexity of `delete`?
+4. What is the runtime complexity of `delete`? -- linear

-5. What is the runtime complexity of `get_max`?
+5. What is the runtime complexity of `get_max`? -- constant

 ## [Stretch Goal] Doubly Linked List